 Right to Delete

 You have the right to request us to delete the Personal Information that we have collected or maintained about you and your household.
-You can request us to delete your Personal Information by submitting a verifiable written request to us by by clicking here and completing the webform, or by calling us at our toll-free telephone number of 1-888-999-9857, or by sending an email to firstname.lastname@example.org, or by asking for and completing a written request to know form at one of our physical locations.
+You can request us to delete your Personal Information by submitting a verifiable written request to us by clicking here and completing the online questionnaire, or by calling us at our toll-free telephone number of 1-888-999-9857, or by submitting a written request to at one of our physical locations.
+If you have questions about this process, please direct them to [email protected].
 Absolute will require you to verify your identity in accordance with the provisions of the CCPA.

 If we are able to verify your identity, we will delete your Personal Information by one of the following deletion methods and will notify you of the deletion method used: